 We departed Hanoi at 8am sharp and – the first good sign – were transferred to a full size coach for the trip to Ha Long City.
 A full size coach so brand new, that the plastic covers were still on the seats and floor, and the air stank of carcinogenic new car chemicals.
 Still, the journey was comfortable – if not particularly fast – and included a slightly bizarre rest stop at a garden statue factory.

-Four-and-a-half hours later, we arrived in Ha Long City and were quickly whisked by the company launch out to the waiting “Dragon Deluxe” junk.
+Four-and-a-half hours later on our Halong Bay cruise, we arrived in Ha Long City and were quickly whisked by the company launch out to the waiting “Dragon Deluxe” junk.
 On board, we’re five westerners (the two of us, and three German chaps) and a few Vietnamese families.
 We are first served a welcome drink (Fanta), after which lunch is served in the dining room and the legendary mountains of Ha Long Bay loom through the windows almost immediately; albeit shrouded in mist and a light drizzle from the hard grey clouds overhead.